1602/railway-routes/README.md

 ## Description

 This is simple routing for ExpressJS framework.
-It allows you to write routes in Ruby on rails 2 style.
+It allows you to write resourceful routes.

 ## Using with Express